Discover the nature park

 Geology

-The Oberrhätkalk is very difficult to find on the gravel banks at the Lech, because it is very similar to the Wetterstein limestone.
-It was formed by marine sediments between the Triassic and Jurassic...
+The Oberrhätkalk is very difficult to find on the gravel banks of the Lech River, as it is very similar to the Wetterstein Limestone.
+It was formed by marine sedimentation between the Triassic and Jurassic eras....

 learn more